numpy/numpy/doc/source/reference/maskedarray.baseclass.rst

 .. class:: MaskedArray

-   A subclass of :class:`~numpy.ndarray` designed to manipulate numerical array with missing data.
+   A subclass of :class:`~numpy.ndarray` designed to manipulate numerical arrays with missing data.